Mick Dodge: Early life

-Dodge is a native of the Olympic Peninsula. great-grandparents settled in the region and Dodge grew up there as a child.
+Dodge is a native of the Olympic Peninsula.
+His great-grandparents settled in the region and Dodge grew up there as a child.
 He loved the outdoors.
 Dodge also lived in many other places around the country and the world as the son of a career Marine, Ronald L. Dodge.
 The younger Dodge graduated from high school in Okinawa, Japan.
 He enlisted in the Marine Corps and served for six years.

 In the forest

 In 1991, Dodge decided to leave the modern world and retreat to the dense forest due to the stress of modern living.
 He has remained in the forest for over 30 years, typically only ever re-entering the public as a last resort for serious medical emergencies.